btcpayserver/btcpayserver-doc/FAQ.md

 ### Can the cost of running BTCPay on Microsoft Azure be reduced?

 Yes.
 Currently, the one-click deployment requires Azure Virtual Machine, but if you’re a programmer or understand VM’s you can deploy one on a different VM.
-Furthermore, the changes in the Bitcoin Core 0.16.0 (BIP159) make it possible to run the full node in pruned mode to save more disk space.
+Furthermore, the changes in the Bitcoin Core 0.16.0 (BIP159) make it possible to run the full node in the pruned mode to save more disk space.

 Also, once the full node is synchronized to the network, you can downgrade the machine on Azure to take a less expensive one.

 Please check out [How to penny-pinch your Azure deployment](AzurePennyPinching.md).

-## What are the minimal requirments to run BTCPay?
+## What are the minimal requirements to run BTCPay?

-If you would like to run Bitcoin and Lightning Network nodes, the minimal requirments are :
+If you would like to run Bitcoin and Lightning Network nodes, the minimal requirements are :
 - 2GB Ram
-- 250 GB of storage (for the initial sync) can be prunned to 80GB.
+- 250 GB of storage (for the initial sync) can be pruned to 80GB.
 - Docker

 ## How to install BTCPay Server?